approvals/ApprovalTests.Java/approvaltests/docs/how_to/CreateCustomizedVerifyMethods.md

 ## Create a Custom Verify Method

-One method is to create a custom `verify()` method for your particular situation.
+One method is to create a custom `verify()` method tailored to your specific needs.

-For example, as we use it to handle json:
+For example, here's how to create a custom method for handling JSON:

 <!-- snippet: verify_as_json -->
 <a id='snippet-verify_as_json'></a>